 To be eligible, you or your tenant must meet the following criteria:

-If your income exemption for a start-up farm business is nearing expiry and your business has not yet earned $7,000 of gross farming income, you may submit a new application for a new exemption.
-You will need to explain why your farm business did not meet your previous gross farm income projections and how you plan to earn the required farming income.
+If your income exemption for a start-up farm business is nearing expiry and your business has not yet earned $7,000 of gross farming income, you may submit a new eligibility application for a new exemption.
+You will need to list your proposed sources of income in the eligibility application.

 Business structure change

-The income exemption for business structure changes is for businesses that have restructured to or from a sole proprietorship, corporation or partnership, resulting in the gross annual farm income being less than $7,000.
+The income exemption for business structure changes is for businesses that have restructured to or from a sole proprietorship, corporation or partnership, resulting in the gross annual farming income being less than $7,000.
+You will need to explain on the eligibility application when you expect the farm business to reach $7,000 annually.

 Not a normal production year

-The "not a normal production year" income exemption is for businesses whose gross farm income for the previous income tax year was less than $7,000 due to unusual circumstances, such as extreme weather or market changes, that could not have been prevented with best management practices.
-You or your tenant will need to demonstrate why your gross farm income was less than $7,000 and how the farm business will generate at least $7,000 annually.
+The "not a normal production year" income exemption is for businesses whose gross farming income for the previous income tax year was less than $7,000 due to unusual circumstances, such as extreme weather or market changes, that could not have been prevented with best management practices.
+You or your tenant will need to explain on the eligibility application why your gross farming income was less than $7,000 and when you expect to reach $7,000 annually.

 Age, illness or death of spouse

-• The farm business reported a gross farm income greater than zero in the previous income tax year.
+- The farm business reported a gross farming income greater than zero in the previous income tax year.